-The GTPD's Office of Emergency Management and Communications (OEM) (prepare.gatech.edu) is responsible for the overall direction and planning for emergency situations that occur on campus or in the local or regional area affecting the campus.
-The OEM has developed a comprehensive, all hazards Emergency Operations Plan (EOP) that outlines steps the Institute will take to prepare for, respond to, mitigate, and recover from a full range of likely hazards the campus community may face.
-The EOP establishes a concept of operations, assigns functional responsibilities to Institute departments during an emergency, incident-specific plans, and other appropriate annexes and appendices.
-The EOP is reviewed annually and published on the department website.
+GTPD's Office of Emergency Management and Communications is responsible for the overall direction and planning for emergency situations on campus or those that occur in the local or regional area affecting campus.
+The Office of Emergency Management and Communications has developed a comprehensive, all hazards Emergency Operations Plan that outlines steps the Institute will take to mitigate, prepare for, respond to, and recover from a full range of likely hazards the campus community may face.
+A summary of the Institute's response procedures and the annual version of the plan are available at prepare.gatech.edu.